VisioncreatorEarth/visioncreator/apps/app/src/routes/local/documentation/COMPOSITES-ARCHITECTURE.md

 ### 4. Conflict Resolution

-The system uses a Yjs-inspired approach to handle conflicts:
+The system uses a CRDT-inspired approach to handle conflicts:

 1. **Operation-Based Resolution**
    - Each operation is atomic and self-contained
    - Operations carry enough context for resolution
    - Conflicts are resolved at operation level
-   - Maintains causal history
+   - Maintains causal history using Lamport timestamps
+   - Tracks vector clocks for site-specific history

 2. **Conflict Types**
    ```sql